MohamedSabith97/Functional-Doc_HRM/HRM_Docs.md

 > ### **New Employee Request:**

-After get complete the Medical test and Labour charge for IQAMA then the New Employee Request creation process will start
+Employee Request creation process will start at same time of Medical Test procedure is on goning.

 > **1-New:**

-create the request for the New Employee and
+create the request for the New Employee refer the request next stage.

 In The action field is following to,

-Institutional Quarantine - is forward the subject in to Quarantine.
+*Institutional Quarantine* - is request complete the **Institutional Quarantine** stage.

-Under Documentation – is Proceed to work on documentation procedure for new employee.
+*Under Documentation* – is Proceed to work on documentation procedure for new employee.

+> **Institutional Quarantine**

+In this stage,the employee request for under Quarantine. the refer to **Under Documentation** stage.

 > **2-Under Documentation:**